Let me begin the 25th Cabinet Meeting.

 First, we should not lose this opportunity.

 We cannot afford to hesitate in the face of crises.
-We must urgently reinforce the epidemic prevention and healthcare systems to begin with.
+We must urgently reinforce the infectious disease prevention and control and healthcare systems to begin with.
 This task is also needed to prepare for the second epidemic wave that experts predict will hit this fall or winter.

 I also urge you to immediately push for a third supplementary budget.
 We need to speed up the pace to reduce the impact of the now-evident employment shock and bring vitality to the contracted economy.
 I call upon you to advance the timetable to quickly implement the measures aimed at reviving domestic demand, promoting investment, and reinvigorating manufacturing and local economies.